khang0709/Space-Shooter/README.md

-# Space-Shooter
+# Space Shooter

+## Description
-A Space shooter game built with python &amp; pygame
+A Space shooter game built with python and pygame